-I am an Assistant Professor in the Department of Earth and Space Science and Engineering at York University (with a graduate appointment in the Earth and Space Science and Physics and Astronomy Departments) and a Participating Scientist on the Mars Science Laboratory Mission, popularly known as the Curiosity Rover.
+I am an Associate Professor in the Department of Earth and Space Science and Engineering at York University (with a graduate appointment in the Earth and Space Science and Physics and Astronomy Departments) and a Participating Scientist on the Mars Science Laboratory Mission, popularly known as the Curiosity Rover.
 After training on MER in 2004, I contributed to the 2005 Huygens Mission to Saturn’s Moon Titan and the 2008 Phoenix Mission to the Martian Arctic.
 My work has been included in 49 peer-reviewed papers and 119 conference proceedings.
 I am the Deputy Director of the Technologies for Exo/Planetary Science NSERC CREATE Program and a member of the Canadian Space Agency’s Planetary Exploration Consultation Committee.

 I am currently developing planetary simulation facilities at York University as part of the Planetary Volatile Laboratory and am supporting Surface Operations on the Mars Science Laboratory Rover.
 Previously, I have led experimental studies into interactions of volatiles with the martian surface and polar caps.
 I have also participated in the development of the Surface Stereo Imager for the Phoenix Lander and have been involved in several conceptual space mission design studies and analogue planetary missions.
 I have experience modeling scattering in the atmospheres of Earth and of Mars from the ultraviolet into the near infra-red and dynamical modeling of the Martian atmosphere.
 Recently, my work has led to the first direct detection of fog on Mars and to estimates of the methane content of the martian atmosphere from exogenous sources.

 - Numerical Modeling of volatile processes on planetary bodies